Eisenhower Matrix for Study Planning

 PLAN THIS WEEK

-• Map out all key dates and deadlines for the semester
+• Map all key dates and deadlines for semester

-• Schedule regular weekly review sessions for each subject
+• Schedule weekly review sessions for each subject

 DELEGATE

-• Researching different note-taking apps instead of taking notes
+• Research note-taking apps instead of taking notes

 SKIP IF NEEDED